pgerbes1/scalacv/README.md

-# scalacv
+# Scalacv

 <p>A eclectic mix of code implementing topics in computer vision, graph theory and distributed computing.</p>

-<p>The name stands for Scala Computer Vision as an homage to both OpenCV and javacv both of which are used heavily via the javacpp library.</p>
+<p>The name stands for Scala Computer Vision as an homage to both OpenCV and JavaCV both of which are used heavily via the javacpp library.</p>

 <p>Currently there are 4 main example programs you can run:</p>